 In order to assess the reaction of human beings to low-frequency vibrations, the NS 4931 standard should be used.
-The Norwegian Shipowners' Association Norm for physical-chemical working environment on mobile facilities built before 1 August 1995 and operating on the Norwegian shelf can be used as an alternative to NORSOK S-002N for the areas covered by the norm.
+The Norwegian Shipowners' Association Norm for physical-chemical working environment on mobile facilities built before 1 August 1995 and operating on the Norwegian shelf (in Norwegian only) can be used as an alternative to NORSOK S-002 for the areas covered by the norm.